-Reasons for engaging in the hiring program include:
+Reasons for engaging in the hiring program include the following:

 - An exceptional scholar who provides a rare opportunity to diversify the research portfolio of a department or school, typically an individual of great eminence who would ordinarily not be available;

-- A faculty member who makes other exceptional or extraordinary contributions to diversity and equal opportunity in the department or school, such as a clinical faculty member with exceptional work experience that will enhance student preparation for entering the work-force;
+- A faculty member who makes other exceptional or extraordinary contributions to diversity and equal opportunity in the department or school, such as a clinical faculty member with outstanding work experience that will enhance student preparation for entering the workforce;

-- An academic professional who would enhance campus diversity by bringing perspectives to the community from a range of diverse backgrounds, experiences, underrepresented groups, and / or whose work will foster new and creative ways of involving our diverse student body in an accessible and engaging educational experience that is aimed at producing highly capable graduates.
+- An academic professional who would enhance campus diversity by bringing perspectives to the community from a range of backgrounds, experiences, and underrepresented groups whose work will foster new and creative ways of involving our diverse student body in an accessible and engaging educational experience that is aimed at producing highly capable graduates.

-Under some circumstances, a national search may be required, such as to support applications for permanent residency (green card) status.
+Under some circumstances, a national search may be required, such as to support applications for permanent residence (green card) status.
 In those cases, a waiver of normal search processes may not suffice.
-Collaboration with Human Resources, Center for Global Engagement, and Office of General Counsel may be necessary in the event that a candidate's eligibility to work in the United States depends on being hired through certain competitive processes.
+In addition, collaboration with Human Resources, the Center for Global Engagement, and the Office of General Counsel may be necessary if a candidate's eligibility to work in the United States depends on being hired through specific competitive processes.

-Proposals will assume routine routing processes, which will be through the department chair and dean prior to Provost review.
+Proposals will assume routine routing processes, which will be through the department chair and dean before the provost review.
 A Target of Excellence Faculty Hiring Program proposal should include the following items in electronic format:

-1) The name of the proposed appointment and the unit(s) proposing the appointment;
+- The name of the proposed appointment and the unit(s) submitting the appointment;

 In addition to the Target of Excellence Faculty Hiring Program, hiring departments are expected to engage in rigorous efforts to ensure that deep, diverse, mission-centric pools of candidates are developed in the standard search process.